Historic Homes of Liberty

 Stacy’s Florist by Tammy Lee Bradley

 Originally the home of William B. Trask, this historic abode was built in the late 1800s.
 Trask built the home to be near his general store just a few yards away.
 Both are still standing today behind the Parkers on McLarry’s Curve in Flemington.
-Similar to the Davis Tea House, the Trask house also has the ornamental gingerbread trim of the time period framing its two-story porch.
+The Trask house has the ornamental gingerbread trim of the time period framing its two-story porch.
 The home was purchased by the Stacy & Martin families and now serves as a floral and gift shop operated by the Stacy family.

 John Martin House by Tammy Lee Bradley